sussy-code/smov/SELFHOSTING.md

 1. Download the file `movie-web.zip` from the latest release: [https://github.com/movie-web/movie-web/releases/latest](https://github.com/movie-web/movie-web/releases/latest)
 2. Extract the zip file so you can edit the files.
 3. Open `config.js` in notepad, VScode or similar.
-4. Put your cloudflare proxy URL inbetween the double qoutes of `VITE_CORS_PROXY_URL: "",`.
+4. Put your cloudflare proxy URL inbetween the double qoutes of `VITE_CORS_PROXY_URL: ""`.
 Make sure to not have a slash at the end of your URL.

-   Example (THIS IS MINE, IT WONT WORK FOR YOU): `VITE_CORS_PROXY_URL: "https://test-proxy.test.workers.dev",`
+   Example (THIS IS MINE, IT WONT WORK FOR YOU): `VITE_CORS_PROXY_URL: "https://test-proxy.test.workers.dev"`
-5. Put your TMDB read access token inside the quotes of `VITE_TMDB_API_KEY: "",`.
+5. Put your TMDB read access token inside the quotes of `VITE_TMDB_READ_API_KEY: ""`.
 You can generate it for free at [https://www.themoviedb.org/settings/api](https://www.themoviedb.org/settings/api).
 6. Save the file

 Your client has been prepared, you can now host it on any webhost.